 Some things can only be learned in Israel and only out in the real world of Israel!
-Year Course offers intense, ‘field’ based courses that combine classroom study with ‘siyyur’ excursions.
-See the places and meet the people who make this country unlike any other in the world and get a first-hand view of reality with the following courses:
+Year Course offers intense, ‘field’ based courses that combine classroom study with in-person excursions.
+You’ll see the places and meet the people who make this country unlike any other in the world and get a first-hand view of reality while you study in Israel taking the following courses:

 Hebrew Ulpan (2-8 Credits – Jerusalem/Tel Aviv Yafo)

 All Year Course students participate in ongoing Hebrew language and literature instruction at their own level.
 ‘Ulpan’ classes introduce or expand skills in written and verbal communication and expose students to aspects of Hebrew music, film and literature.
 Ongoing written and oral assignments reinforce classroom learning.
 Students are assigned a class level based on a standardized placement exam at the beginning of each term.

 College Writing is a semester course in academic writing skills and critical reading.
 Students will become familiar with the basic components of structurally and logically sound writing, learn to identify and correct technical errors in their own compositions, and gain an understanding of how different writing strategies serve different purposes.
 There will also be four creative writing workshops.

 - College Writing (COR 112 Y) Course Syllabus

 Judaic and Israel Studies Courses (3 Credits Each – Jerusalem/Tel Aviv Yafo)

 A broad spectrum of topics and ideas meant to engage you in thought, debate and reflection:

 - God Talk : Jewish Theology and Folk Music (JST 104Y) Course Syllabus